Interfaces

 Define and manage a hierarchy of volumes and instances thereof.

 See the introduction to the Geometry API section for a detailed description of volumes in the detector geometry description.
-This class abstracts the graph of volumes, relating nodes (VolumeId, aka logical volume) to edges (VolumeInstanceId, aka physical volume) and providing the means to determine the path (VolumeUniqueInstanceId, aka touchable history) of a track state.
+This class abstracts the graph of user-defined volumes, relating nodes (VolumeId, aka logical volume) to edges (VolumeInstanceId, aka physical volume) and providing the means to determine the path (VolumeUniqueInstanceId, aka touchable history) of a track state.
 In conjunction with GeantGeoParams this allows conversion between the Celeritas geometry implementation and the Geant4 geometry navigation.

 class SurfaceParams : public celeritas::ParamsDataInterface<SurfaceParamsData>